splunk/public-o11y-docs/slo/slo-intro.rst

 What is service level monitoring?
 =============================================

-Service level monitoring is the process of measuring, tracking, and analyzing a variety of service level indicators (SLIs) associated with a given service in order to calculate the health and performance of a deployed software or service and compare it against the service level agreement (SLA).
+Service level monitoring is the process of measuring, tracking, and analyzing a variety of service level indicators (SLIs) associated with a given service in order to calculate the health of a deployed software or service and compare it against the service level agreement (SLA).

 The following table defines key concepts in service level monitoring.